The-going/evlproject/content/pipeline/porting/timer.md

 interrupt handler:

-- a real/original device (such as the ARM global timer in this example) is switched to _detached_ mode by Dovetail when it is controlled by the proxy tick driver.
+- a real/original device (such as the ARM global timer in this example) is switched to _detached_ mode when it is controlled by the proxy tick driver.
 Therefore, testing the original device state for `clockevent_state_oneshot()` always leads to _false_.

 - since a real device controlled by the proxy for receiving out-of-band events has to be driven in one-shot mode under the hood,